tomppk/jbook/README.md

 # Tbook
+Massive React and Typescript sample project for Udemy's React and Typescript project course.
+Not accessible as **npm package** at the moment.
+Needs debugging...

 Interactive coding environment that runs inside browser.
 Can be run using **npx tbook serve** and then accessing http://localhost:4005 in browser.

 ## Features: